mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 in recent months a stock of short–range non–nuclear missiles has been obtained.
-Several vessels have been fired upon, and as the guidance systems of Dorannia’s missile arsenal are not the best, accuracy is problematical.
+Several vessels have been fired upon, and as the guidance systems of Dorannia's missile arsenal are not the best, accuracy is problematical.
 The answer is, of course, to fire large salvoes in the hope of a hit.
 As a result a typical Dorannia PAD (Planetary Aerospace Defence) missile consists of a large ground–to–orbit bus